 T-Shirts & Extra T-Shirts

 Each child that is registered in a program will receive a free camp t-shirt.
 If your family would like to order extra shirts for parents or other family members, please indicate the number and sizes on your application.
-Fees for additional shirts ordered will be included in the summary of your application cheque amounts.
+Fees for additional shirts ordered will be included in your online application payment.